 My paternal grandfather was a French military officer stationed in Indochina during the decolonization wars that eventually drove France out of the region.
 Every once in a while people actually guess that I am French, including in Cambodia in 2010 where I was repeatedly asked by my Cambodian traveling companions to hide my French Nose to avoid incurring additional charges for our group in Siem Reap.
 (I hid behind a handkerchief.)
 Yet this recognition of my French-ness is few and far between.
 Compared to Việt Nam, I know little about France besides the aspects of French culture/art/cuisine that are palpable in the US, besides the French words we’ve adopted into English, besides the study of French colonization and occupation of Indochina.
 I was excited to go to France not only to spend time with my friends and collaborators but to see my grandfather’s country firsthand.

-We also had a reading at the American Library in Paris at the end of the month, where we shared individual works and performed our collaborative poem “From My Mother I Inherited,” a bittersweet braided maternal memoir of pain and resilience.
+Our writer’s collective also had a reading at the American Library in Paris at the end of the month, where we shared individual works and performed our collaborative poem “From My Mother I Inherited,” a bittersweet braided maternal memoir of pain and resilience.
 The library was standing room only and it was evident that Paris had been waiting a long time for this event.
-One audience member, a Euro-American woman living in Paris, explained that our impact as writers is in our honest collective vulnerability.
+One audience member, a white American woman living in Paris, explained that our impact as writers is in our honest collective vulnerability.
 Writers don’t collaborate often enough, and rarely with enhanced power.

 In truth, many people (including the first generation to immigrate) disavow the reality of hybridity for diasporic people.
 What does it mean to be Vietnamese enough to satisfy an audience who came, in part, to satisfy a passing curiosity about our kind?
 What is Vietnamese “authenticity” when we’re living outside of our original territory, most conversant in another tongue by virtue of survival?
 Does Vietnamese-ness cut off at a certain calendar year?
 With blood quantum?
 Birthplace?
 As diasporic women (and nonbinary) writers we continue to negotiate disparaging measurements and other strategies of exclusion, both in France and in the US, both inside and outside “our” communities.